redxdev/Spin/README.md

-# Thread Dialogue System
+# Spin Dialogue System

-Thread is a simple library for dialogue trees.
+Spin is a simple library for dialogue trees.
 It includes a human-readable file format for dialogue trees, and an interpreter for that format.

 The reference interpreter is in C# and should work anywhere C# 7 can be used.